 DOOM is a classic series and video game pioneer.
 From the very first entry in 1993 to its 2016 reboot, it has been one success after another.
 We have seen mainline games, spin-offs that were RPGs, board games, a movie, and even novels.
 It just keeps going.
-People have this near obsessive love for it and, when you look at what has happened with the latest entry and series as a whole over the years, it is easy to understand why.
+People have this near obsessive love for it and, when you look at what has happened with the latest entry and series as a whole over the years, it is easy to understand why and see how it will continue into the future.

 Let’s start with DOOM.
 There was a 12 year gap between it and DOOM 3 and 4 years between it and DOOM 3: BFG Edition.
 That is enough time to give people pause.
 Would it still have an audience?
 Was its bloody and hellish nature still going to have pull in the 2010’s?
 The answer was a resounding yes, once people saw how amazing its solo campaign, multiplayer mode, look, and sound was.
 It became one of the best modern shooters in recent memory.
 Not to mention, people really started feeling the love when, in 2017, id Software and Bethesda decided to make all of the paid DLC free.
 That was an absolutely huge move.
 It made an already incredible game even more relevant.